 Omicho, not exactly Tsukiji.
 But there are no less than 160 vendors here that will keep you from starving.
-Sashimi, sushi or just grab something on the market.
+Sashimi, sushi, or grab something on the market.
 But please sit down.
 Don’t walk and eat.
-There are many chances just to grab a bite.
+There are many chances to grab a bite.
 Check out the yakitori corner.
-I enjoy this place mostly for lunch, and after eating here I will head over to…
+I enjoy this place primarily for lunch, and after eating here, I will head over to…

 Drip coffee brewed to perfection.
-The owner takes his time, he sips the coffee, makes sure to get the taste you prefer.
-I normally go for an Italian blend a Caramel Custard cake, or two.
-Those cakes might just be the best Creme Caramel in Japan!
+The owner takes his time; he sips the coffee to get the taste you prefer.
+I usually go for an Italian blend, a Caramel Custard cake, or two.
+Those cakes might be the best Creme Caramel in Japan!
 The cafe is located just outside the market in a brick house.
-Nice retro/vintage style.
+Friendly retro/vintage style.

 Adress to Higashide Cafe on Google maps here.

-If you take the escalator up to the second floor inside the station and turn left there is a very popular and good Kaiten Sushi at Sushitama restaurant.
+If you take the escalator up to the second floor inside the station and turn left, there is a very popular and good Kaiten Sushi at Sushitama restaurant.
 You might need to wait a little bit to get seated.
-The sushi on the carousel is good, but if you want to order some specials you have a digital screen to order from.
+The sushi on the carousel is good, but if you want to order some specials, you have a digital screen to order from.
 The plates will be collected and scanned when you pay your bill.
-Golden plates are more expensive.
+Golden leaves are more expensive.

-It was the most powerful and rich clan after the Tokugawas themselves.
-Therefore, if you were friendly and an ally in the great battle for Japan at Sekigahara on October 21st in the year 1600 you would walk out of this war greatly rewarded.
+It was the most powerful and wealthy clan after the Tokugawas themselves.
+Therefore, if you were friendly and an ally in the great battle for Japan at Sekigahara on October 21st in the year 1600, you would walk out of this war greatly rewarded.
 Also, Maeda’s rule of Kanazawa is considered to be a prosperous time.
-But Kanazawa wouldn’t play the same important role in an industrial and modernized Japan, but the lack of heavy industry saved the city from bombs during WWII.
+But Kanazawa wouldn’t play the same critical role in an industrial and modernised Japan, but the lack of heavy industry saved the city from bombs during WWII.

-Below you can see the dramatic Netflix documentary about the power struggle over Japan to better understand the background of the Tokugawa shogunate.
+Below you can see the dramatic Netflix documentary about the power struggle over Japan to understand the background of the Tokugawa shogunate better.
 Described is the history of three great warlords, Nobunaga, Hideyoshi and Tokugawa Ieyasu: The Age of the Samurai, Netflix.

 Kanazawa is situated in the North-Western Ishikawa prefecture by the Sea of Japan.
 Also, you are just 1 hour 15 minutes from the UNESCO World heritage of Shirakawa Go, or a 2-hour train ride from Kyoto.